hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 Every tent is made for it's own purpose.

 ### Best self-standing 1-person tent for exposed & harsh environments
 The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight.
-If you are taller than 175 cm then I would recommend you to get the Hilleberg Unna instead.

 ### Best 1-Berson tent with priority on space and vestibule
-If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2, Hilleberg Niak or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (these tents are not self-standing).
+If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Nallo, Hilleberg Niak or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (these tents are not self-standing).

 ### Best 1-person ultralight tent
 If low weight is your most important factor then you should consider the Hyperlite Mountain Gear Ulta Mid tent, the Hilleberg Enan (or the Hilleberg Niak 1.5 if you need more space), the MSR Hubba NX or the Big Agnes Fly Creek HV UL1 Tent.
 The prices on the MSR and the Big Agnes are considerably lower than on the Hilleberg tents.